-This two day PowerPoint with Impact course is suitable for anyone who has a grip on the basics of using PowerPoint but wants to learn how to create truly compelling presentations.
+This two day PowerPoint Presentations Course is suitable for anyone who has a grip on the basics of using PowerPoint but wants to learn how to create truly compelling presentations.

 This is not a technical course, nor is it about the delivery of a presentation.
 It is about finessing the flow of ideas within your presentation and creating the impact and outcomes you seek.

 Our key messages will be around Content, Visuals and Support

 - How to shape your PowerPoint content.

 - How to best exploit the visual strengths of the medium.

 - How to really support your key messages.